 I know, you probably read that your Pinterest account should be related to your Niche, and only your niche.
 I’ve heard and read that so many times from fellow bloggers and Pinterest users.
 I honestly don’t understand why many recommend this.

 Think about it – if your target audience is DIY lovers, how are you going to find your audience?
 Most likely by sharing content related to DIY.
-If your activity and followers are not increasing after being consistent for a few weeks with sharing content related to DIY then you need to find another way to find your target audience.
+If your activity and followers are not increasing after you are being consistent with sharing DIY content, then you need to find another way to find your target audience.

 Another way to find your target audience is by sharing content not related to your niche but it is content that your target audience is interested in.

 Sounds confusing huh?
 Let me give you an example because it really isn’t confusing at all.

 So back to the example of your target audience being DIY lovers.
 Well, DIY is a broad topic that millions of people are interested in.
 There are also millions of people already sharing and creating content related to DIY.
-You will need to focus on SEO and ranking high but sometimes that can take months.
+You will need to focus on SEO, but sometimes that can take months to see results.
 So you need to find another way to find your audience.

 Someone else will be out there searching for easy dinner recipes and they find the pin you saved.
 They loved the recipe so much that they go to your profile because they want to see what other dinner recipes you have.
 Then they see that you shared a DIY pin and they love it.
 Since they love the categories you are pinning, they decide to follow you.